ulan/javascript-agent-memory/security-privacy-self-review.md

 ### 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-The origin can infer whether the underlying platform is 32-bit or 64-bit: the result of the API on 64-bit systems will be larger than that on 32-bit systems.
+The calling origin can infer whether the underlying platform is 32-bit or 64-bit: the result of the API on 64-bit systems will be larger than that on 32-bit systems.

-The origin can alrady [get](https://stackoverflow.com/questions/1741933/detect-64-bit-or-32-bit-windows-from-user-agent-or-javascript) that information now from `window.navigator`.
+The origin can already [get](https://stackoverflow.com/questions/1741933/detect-64-bit-or-32-bit-windows-from-user-agent-or-javascript) that information now from `window.navigator`.

 ### 2.7.
 Does this specification allow an origin access to sensors on a user’s device